seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Which writ his honour in the acts it did,
 Hath, with the courage which the heart did lend it,
 Splitted the heart.
 This is his sword;
-I robb’d his wound of it; behold it stain’d
+I robb'd his wound of it; behold it stain'd
 With his most noble blood.

 **OCTAVIUS CAESAR**